skranz/Empirical_IO_Course/README.md

 The folder `slides` contains some lecture slides.
 Often I do some live programming in the class.
 The code is either part of the RTutor problem sets (early slides) or in the folder `r` (later slides).
 Alternatively, I show details on the black board.
 So stand-alone the slides have only limited use.

+The folder `exercises`` contains the problem sets and sample solutions for the exercise classes of the course.
+These are additional problem sets to the RTutor problem sets.

 ## License

 - Except for the RTutor problem sets, you can use all materials under a [Creative Commmons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://ocw.mit.edu/terms/#cc) license.